 Opt for soft shaggy layers with a lot of movement.
 All shags have wearability.
 They grow out still looking gorgeous and they also give people that extra volume in the crown and around their face that they are always looking for.
 Ask your stylist to adjust the length of the layers and add a fringe if desired.
 It is also super easy to style.
 Just add some sea salt spray and you’re good to go!
 This look is perfect for women who want a stylish look but also want to stay low-maintenance.

 This effortless textured shag is all about wearable texture.
 The longer, shaggy fringe has low-commitment, low-maintenance wearability that’s perfect for anyone wanting to dabble with a fringe.

-It’s a soft take on the shag with a strong perimeter and loose, shaggy surface layers and a shattered face frame.
+It’s a soft take on the shag by adding a strong perimeter and loose, shaggy surface layers and a shattered face frame.

 It’s also perfect for those who have grown out a bob but want to change the shape as it continues to grow long.
 This is also perfect for those wanting a medium-length cut, but with a completely different and versatile shape.
 This cut works for any texture as it is an effortless-looking style.
 You can alter the fringe to be more Brigitte Bardot-inspired, or even longer like in this image.